South African Quick Brief (2026)

 To address the poor service, Tshona revealed that efforts are being made to enhance efficiency and reduce waiting times:

-- Implementation of a queue management system to organize long lines more effectively.
+- Implementation of a queue management system to organise long lines more effectively.

 - Increasing staff capacity by hiring more employees to assist clients.